any4ka/homeawayScreening/README.md

 * The State text box disappears after coming back to the page.
     * Expected Result: text box to be present, while the drop down menu is not working.

-Scenarios that use the profiles, I was not able to complete them.
+Scenario that uses the profile, I was not able to complete it.
 An email was sent out to toolsqa administrator to ask for correct test credentials.
 I am awaiting on the response.